How to Fix White Screen of Death in WordPress. How to overcome the WordPress white screen

 Disabling all plugins

-If increasing the memory did not help, or you have a high limit such as 256MB or 512MB, then you should start troubleshooting step by step.
-In my experience of solving problems like this, it's usually a plugin or template.
-Go ahead and disable plugins.
-You can do it according to the instructions:
+If increasing the memory did not help, or you have a high limit such as 256MB or 512MB, then you should start step-by-step troubleshooting.
+In my experience with problems like this, it's usually a plugin or template issue.
+Go ahead and disable the plugins.
+You can do this according to the instructions:

 If this method helped, then enable the plugins one by one.

-Replacing a template with a standard WordPress template
+Replacing the template with a standard WordPress template

-Alternatively, you can go into phpMyAdmin and update the wp_options database table.
-You need to update the following rows in the table:
+Alternatively, you can go to phpMyAdmin and update the wp_options Database table.
+The following rows in the table need to be updated:

-If the problem with the white screen is solved, then you need to look towards the file functions.php your topic.
-If you find empty lines at the end of the file, you need to wipe them out.
+If the problem with the white screen is resolved, then you need to look towards the file functions.php your topic.
+If you find empty lines at the end of the file, you need to erase them.

 Other options

 If none of the above helped, then you need to try reinstalling the WordPress engine.
-Sometimes it's not entirely obvious, but the kernel files can be corrupted.
+Sometimes it's not entirely obvious, but kernel files can become corrupted.

-You can also use the debug feature in WordPress to see what type of errors are being displayed.
+You can also use the debug feature in WordPress to see what type of errors are displayed on the screen.
 Add the following code to your wp-config.php file.

-After you have done this, a blank screen will display errors, warnings, and notifications.
-This can help to determine where the legs grow from the error 🙂
+Once you've done this, the blank screen will display errors, warnings, and notifications.
+This will help determine where the bug’s legs are coming from :)

-Sometimes you may have access to the admin area, but the site itself looks like a blank white canvas.
-This may be caused by the caching plugin.
+Sometimes you may have access to the admin area, but the site itself looks like an empty white canvas.
+This may be caused by a caching plugin.
 Just clear your cache.

-If a white screen is displayed on very long entries, then you should also try clearing the cache.
+If the white screen appears on very long entries, then you should also try clearing the cache.

-You can also try the following: either add the following code to wp-config.php, in some cases, to your web server's PHP.INI file.
+You can also try the following: Either add the following code to wp-config.php, or in some cases to your web server's PHP.INI file.

-It is clear that all these errors are very vile, so we hope that at least one of the methods helped you solve the problem that you came to our blog with.
-If you have other solutions, you are welcome in the comments.
+It is clear that all these errors are very nasty, so we hope that at least one of the methods helped you solve the problem with which you came to our blog.
+If you have other solutions, you are welcome to comment.

 Loading...